ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 1. Click **Jobs**.

-   You might need to refresh the page to see the jobs that are defined on Server 1 as accessible and synchronized under the Server 2 **Jobs** tab.
+   You might need to refresh the page to see the jobs that are defined on Server 1 as accessible and synchronized on the Server 2 **Jobs** screen.
    {: tip}

 2. From the Action menu, select **Restore**.